 Parental care and contact

-The standard case provided for by law in the event of permanent separation of the parents or divorce is that the parents retain joint custody.
-Joint custody always exists if no applications are made in this regard in the divorce proceedings.
+The standard case in the event of permanent separation of the parents or their divorce envisaged by law, is that the parents retain joint custody.
+Joint custody always occurs if no applications are made to this end during the divorce proceedings.

-If you cannot agree on this, a court must decide on this.
-Since court proceedings about this are usually not in the best interest of the child, we are happy to help you come to an agreement about custody issues.
-However, we are of course also at your disposal if you wish to apply for sole custody or if the other parent has applied for sole custody.
+If the parents cannot agree on this, a court will decide.
+As such court proceedings are usually not in the best interests of the child, we would be happy to help you come to an agreement concerning custody issues.
+However, we are of course also at your disposal should you wish to apply for sole custody, or if the other parent has applied for sole custody.

-Issues that affect the child but are only everyday matters and are not of significant importance do not affect custody.
+Issues that affect the child, but which are only everyday matters and are not of significant importance, do not affect custody.

 Also to be distinguished from custody is the right of contact with the child, which is due to the parent who does not primarily care for the child.

-This often involves mutually agreeing on contact and determining when the non-custodial parent has the right to have contact with the child and spend time with the child.
-Questions as to how long and frequently contact should take place, whether only one week’s contact is desired, or whether the parents or one parent want the so-called alternating model, also belong here.
+This often involves mutually agreeing on contact and determining when the non-custodial parent has the right to have contact with and to spend time with the child.
+Questions as to how long and how frequently contact should take place, whether only one week’s contact is desired, or whether the parents or one parent want the so-called alternating model, also belong here.

 Again, in the best interests of the child, it is best to find a mutually agreeable solution.
-In the event that such cannot be achieved, we naturally draw on extensive litigation experience throughout Germany.
+In the event that such an agreement cannot be reached, we can naturally draw on extensive litigation experience throughout Germany.

 Frequently asked questions about Private & Family